doublepoints/CarND-Semantic-Segmentation/README.md

 # Semantic Segmentation
 ### Introduction
-In this project, you'll label the pixels of a road in images using a Fully Convolutional Network (FCN).
+In this project, I have tried to label the pixels of a road in images using a Fully Convolutional Network (FCN), which is based on the VGG-16 image classifier architecture.
+The dataset is from the KITTI dataset.

 ### Setup
+***
 ##### GPU
 `main.py` will check to make sure you are using GPU - if you don't have a GPU on your system, you can use AWS or another cloud computing platform.
 ##### Frameworks and Packages